 Where Are all the Vehicles?

 Even if we solve the driver shortage, will drivers be able to get a vehicle?
 With the majority of automobile manufacturers having announced temporary closures of their plants, we are going to experience a delay in automobile production.
-The problem is, although some plants might be running, the chances the facilities they receive their parts from is also running – is rare.
+The problem is, although some plants might be running, the chances that the facilities where they receive their parts from are running is rare.
 In due course, this will lead to a vehicle ordering shortage, as well as a delay in the availability of the 2021 automotive releases.

 3 Ways to Combat These Challenges Now